rocketturtle/minecraft-datapacks/improved_leads/README.md

 # Improved Leads

-Tested in Minecraft 1.13.2 and snapshot 19w03c
+Tested in Minecraft 1.14.4

-Last edited 01/20/2019
+Last edited 07/29/2019

 # About

-Changed the crafting recipe for leads to omit slime balls.
+Changes the crafting recipe for leads to omit slime balls.
 This recipe uses all string instead.